-This course is designed to offer students of Wilmington Area High School the opportunity to meet or recover Physical Educational credits toward graduation during the school calendar year outside of normal school hours on an independent basis.
+This course is designed to offer students of Wilmington Area High School the opportunity to meet Physical Educational credits toward graduation during the school calendar year outside of normal school hours on an independent basis due to a conflict in scheduling.

-This class includes instruction and participation in a variety of physical activities of the students choice and assignments through Google classroom.
-This will consist of a minimum of 30 minutes of physical activity at the moderate to vigorous level on at least three separate days of the week running from Saturday through Sunday for a total of 1.5 hours per week.
-It is designed to encourage the adoption of a physically active lifestyle through activities they enjoy while fostering responsibility and time management with the hopes of improving one's overall fitness level and self image.
+This class includes instruction and participation in a variety of physical activities of the student's choice and assignments through Google Classroom.
+This will consist of a minimum of 30 minutes of physical activity at the moderate to vigorous level on at least three separate days of the week, running for a total of 1.5 hours per week.
+It is designed to encourage the adoption of a physically active lifestyle through activities they enjoy while fostering responsibility and time management with the hopes of improving one's overall fitness level and self-image.